How Do People Accept Robot in Public Space? A Comparative Study between Germany and Japan: Methodology

 \subsection{Procedure}

-At first, participants were briefly introduced to the survey and presented with the survey’s goal of assessing attitudes towards robots in public spaces.
-The cross-cultural nature of the research was not disclosed to avoid bias.
+At first, participants were briefly introduced to the survey and presented with the survey's goal of assessing attitudes towards robots in public spaces.
+The cross-national nature of the research was not disclosed to avoid bias.
 Then, participants received information about data protection and their rights and were required to provide informed consent to proceed.
+A single static image was used to standardize the stimulus across national groups.
 Subsequently, participants answered demographic questions, pre-questionnaire.
-This was followed by the presentation of the robot image (as shown in Fig \ref{fig:robot}) and the accompanying text describing an encounter scenario with the autonomous cleaning robot, including information about the robot’s size.
+This was followed by the presentation of the robot image (see Fig \ref{fig:robot}) and the accompanying text describing an encounter scenario with the autonomous cleaning robot, including information about the robot's size.
 Then, participants completed the main part of the questionnaire assessing their initial perceptions and attitudes.